 CIS Trust is a participating and founding member of OPEEP.
 A CIS Trust employee is a member of the OPEEP Board.
 A different CIS Trust employee is the Administrator of OPEEP subject to the general supervision and policy direction of the OPEEP Board and Executive Committee.
 The Administrator has made arrangements with CIS Trust to perform various administrative functions for OPEEP.
-In FY2016 CIS Trust made a \$307,500 capital contribution and \$1,282,823 of program contributions to OPEEP.
-CIS Trust expended \$11,625 of unreimbursed professional fees during FY2015 related to the formation of OPEEP and in FY2016 was reimbursed \$80,250 by OPEEP for administrative costs.
+In FY2016 CIS Trust made a \$307,500 capital contribution to OPEEP and made program contributions to OPEEP of \$1,312,657 and \$1,282,823 in FY2017 and FY2016, respectively.
+CIS Trust expended \$11,625 of unreimbursed professional fees during FY2015 related to the formation of OPEEP and was reimbursed \$84,485 and \$80,250 by OPEEP for administrative costs in FY2017 and FY2016, respectively.